CyrusWilkie/CyrusWilkie.github.io/aboutme.md

 subtitle: The making of a legend
 ---

-@icon-info-circle Currently a casual academic at the University of New South Wales teaching Computer Systems Fundamentals.
+Currently a casual academic at the University of New South Wales teaching Computer Systems Fundamentals.
 I have experience teaching groups of up to 25 University students basic computer science concepts both online and in person.

 Currently in my second year of studying a Bachelor of Computer Science with a major in Information Security at the University of New South Wales, Sydney.